Ohmic conductor & Non-Ohmic conductor – differences

 Differences between Ohmic conductors and non-ohmic conductors with respect to Ohm’s law, V-I graph, resistance constancy or not – are listed in this post.

-difference between Ohmic & Non-Ohmic conductor
+Difference between Ohmic & Non-Ohmic conductor

 Ohmic conductors are conductors that obey Ohm’s Law.
 The V-I curves of these conductors are linear.
 Resistance is independent of Voltage and Current for these Ohmic conductors.
 Examples: Metals.

-For vacuum tubes, p-n junction diode, thermistor, and transistors Ohm’s law doesn’t hold good even for small currents.
+For vacuum tubes, p-n junction diode, thermistors, and transistors Ohm’s law doesn’t hold good even for small currents.
 These are called Non-Ohmic conductors.
 For these cases, the V/I ratio or Resistance R is not constant.
 Here R is dependent on the applied potential difference (V).

 Scroll to top